12 Day Tunisia Adventure

 DAY 1: HELLO TUNISIA

 Welcome to Tunis!
-Check in to our historical (and fancy) hotel and we’ll meet as a group for our first activity – a gentle welcome walk of Tunis.
-Our accommodation is located in the midst of the best bits of the city, so we’ll take a slow stroll through the labyrinth and check out the hidden nooks that make the local medina special.
+Check in to our historical (and fancy) hotel and we’ll meet as a group for our first activity – a gentle welcome walk through Tunis.
+Our accommodation is located in the midst of the best part of the city, so we’ll take a slow stroll through the labyrinth and check out the hidden nooks that make the local medina so special.
 Save some room for a very special dinner – in our humble opinion, it’s the best restaurant in Tunis!

-Head out of the Medina today towards the oldest part of Tunis: the city of Carthage, a UNESCO Heritage site, was THE arch-rival of Rome.
-Known for child sacrifice ritual. it was crushed into history by a brutal Roman siege.
+Head out of the medina today towards the oldest part of Tunis: the ruins of Carthage (a UNESCO Heritage site), which was for a period THE arch-rival of Rome.
+Known for child sacrifice rituals, Carthage was crushed into history by a brutal Roman siege.
 La Goulette is nearby – a beachside town popular with locals, where we’ll get the chance to pick out some recently caught fish and bask in the atmosphere as it grills, before exploring Tunis itself a bit further to wind up the day.

 Included: Breakfast, lunch